SolaceLabs/pq-demo/README.md

 ## Running

 There are a variety of ways to run this, but I will explain a super basic setup, and then a decent default configuration.

+This deme will happily work with any queue type Solace offers, and can use it to show different things:

+ - **Exclusive** queue
+    - Connect multiple Subscribers, and bounce the active Subscriber's connection (basketball icon) to watch the failover happen
+    - Increasing the ACK Delay, or increasing the SUB_ACK_WINDOW size, will increase the number of redeliveries the new active sees
+ - **Non-Exclusive** queue
+    - Turn on order checking (PROB > 0) and observe the errors with sequencing observed by the Subscribers, as it is just round-robin delivery
+    - For a given use case, if each message is completely independent from all others, ordering doesn't matter, turn off order checking
+ - **Partitioned** queue
+    - Small number of keys will probably hash to not cover all partitions; larger number of keys will
+    - Specify shell variable on Publisher before running to "hard code" list of keys, e.g.:
+       - `export PQ_PUBLISHER_OPTS=-DforcedKeySet=1,2,3,4,5,6,7,8,10,15,36,41` evenly hash to a 12-partition queue
+    - Set PROB to 0.99 and DELAY to 0 to have long strings of the exact same key in a row
+    - Set PROB to 0.5 and DELAY to 10000 to have big gaps between next sequence on a key
+       - This only works if number of keys is large, otherwise key will likely be chosen before 10 seconds is up
+    - Set ACK Delay to 2000 ms and watch partitions back up a little bit
+    - Set ACK Delay quite large, larger than queue's "max handoff" timer, and watch duplicate messages happen during consumer scaling
+    - Set the queue's "Reject message to Sender even on Shutdown" setting, and then shutdown the queue's ingress: watch the Publisher get NACKs
+    - Following the PQ partition scaling guide, change the number of partitions on the queue, watch what happens

 ### Super Basic